 During the summer heat, zinnias will need to be watered several times a week to prevent them from wilting.
 Be careful not to overwater the plants and make the soil soggy as this will make the plant prone to develop diseases.

-The heat of the day
+3. Suffering from the heat of the day

 Many flower varieties wilt during the day’s heat, especially those planted in a full sun location.
 Zinnias wilt in the heat of the day because the plants release moisture through transpiration.